Military history of Iceland: NATO and the Cold War

 Iceland's main contribution to the NATO defence effort, during the Cold War was the rent-free provision of the "agreed areas"—sites for military facilities.
-By far the largest and most important of these was the NATO Naval Air Station Keflavík, manned by American, Canadian, Danish, Norwegian and Dutch personnel.
+By far the largest and most important of these was the NATO Naval Air Station Keflavík, staffed by American, Canadian, Danish, Norwegian and Dutch personnel.
 Units from these and other NATO countries also are deployed temporarily to Keflavík, and they stage practice operations.
 Many of these practices were anti-submarine warfare patrols, but these exercises were halted when the P-3 ASW aircraft were withdrawn from Keflavík.

 Iceland and the United States regarded the U.S. military presence since World War II as a cornerstone to bilateral foreign/security policy.
 The presence of the troops was negotiated under a treaty known as the Agreed Minute.

 Talks about the American presence were restarted as of 2005, since the U.S. government was keen on deploying its troops and equipment to parts of the world with more pressing need for them.
 Proposals by the Icelandic government included a complete Icelandic takeover of the Airbase, as well as replacing the Pavehawk rescue helicopter unit with a detachment from the aeronautical half of the Icelandic Coast Guard, in exchange for the continued stationing of the four F-15C interceptors in Keflavík.

 On March 15, 2006 the U.S. government announced that the Iceland Defense Force would be withdrawn by the end of September 2006.
 The last American troops left on September 30, handing control of the Keflavík base over to the Sheriff of Keflavík airport, who was to be in charge of it on behalf of the Ministry for Foreign Affairs.